ska-telescope/ska-tango-images/README.md

       - ska-python-buildenv/Dockerfile:FROM {nexus}/tango-cpp:latest
         - ska-python-runtime/Dockerfile:FROM {nexus}/ska-python-buildenv:latest as buildenv
         - ska-python-runtime/Dockerfile:FROM {nexus}/tango-cpp:latest
+          - tango-dsconfig/Dockerfile:FROM {nexus}/ska-python-buildenv:latest as buildenv
+          - tango-dsconfig/Dockerfile:FROM {nexus}/ska-python-runtime:latest
           - tango-itango/Dockerfile:FROM {nexus}/ska-python-buildenv:latest as buildenv
           - tango-itango/Dockerfile:FROM {nexus}/ska-python-runtime:latest
           - tango-pytango/Dockerfile:FROM {nexus}/ska-python-buildenv:latest as buildenv